brentnowak/spotmarket/README.md

 Tracking Tables - Work in Progress
 ==================
 Currently the following tables have to be manually populated:
-* killmailsitems - typeIDs that are used for zKillboard imports.
+* kill.tracking - typeIDs that are used for zKillboard imports.
-* marketitems - typeIDs that are used for market prices.
+* market.tracking - typeIDs that are used for market prices.
+* market.region - regionIDs that are used for market prices.

 License Info